dotnet/docs-maui/docs/xaml/hot-reload.md

 ## Troubleshooting

 The XAML Hot Reload output displays status messages that can help with troubleshooting.
-In Visual Studio, these can be displayed by selecting **View > Output** from the menu bar, and then selecting **Xamarin Hot Reload** in the **Show output from:** drop-down.
+In Visual Studio, these can be displayed by selecting **View > Output** from the menu bar, and then selecting **Hot Reload** in the **Show output from:** drop-down.
 In Visual Studio for Mac, these can be displayed by hovering your mouse cursor over **XAML Hot Reload** in the status bar.

 If XAML Hot Reload fails to initialize you should ensure that you're using the latest version of .NET MAUI, the latest version of the IDE, and that your iOS linker settings are set to **Don't Link** in the project's build settings.